esiaero/flightgoggles/README.md

 Ultimately this seemed to be a limitation of the systems themselves, so I gave up the Docker route in favor of the Virtualenv/WSL2 installation.
 The codebase had a variety of compatibility issues(e.g. OpenCV 4.x vs 3.x).
 The only "workaround" I found was to remove and reinstall everything to mirror their installation setup: Ubuntu 18.04, Python 3.6.
 Manually installed specific package versions to satisfy restraints.

 Overall: Docker route apparently works as normal on Ubuntu, but not with WSL2.
-Virtualenv on WSL2 requires exact adherence to their Ubuntu and Python version.
+Venv on WSL2 requires exact adherence to their Ubuntu and Python version.

 ## Citation
 ```bibtex